Antolius/deployments-and-disasters/content/host/action_rules.md

 ### Degradations

 Degradations represent worsening situation.
-They might be caused by some player actions, for example a failed data base query might lock up a table, or a failed code deployment might make an app instance inaccessible.
+They might be caused by some player actions, for example a failed database query might lock up a table, or a failed code deployment might make an app instance inaccessible.
 These make for a good complication to follow a failed action attempt.

 Alternatively, degradations might be brought on by changing conditions such as client behavior or slowly draining resources.
 This type of degradation can be introduced as complication at the beginning of a turn.
 Use this type of complication to focus players' attention on a certain part of the system.